 1. Large language models (LLMs)

-For example, LLMs such as ChatGPT-4 enhance the method by which test cases are generated and managed.
+For example, LLMs such as ChatGPT-4 enhance the method by which test cases are generated, test execution, and managed.

 - Test case generation: By giving LLMs requirements, existing test cases, and user story descriptions, QA engineers create test cases for various scenarios, edge cases, and user journeys.
 For example, an LLM can create test cases for a login feature where users have different roles and complex passwords with error conditions and validation.